Posted On April 24, 2015 Personal Injury

 “Studies show that doctors will interrupt patients within 10 seconds after they begin speaking,” physician and patient advocate Dr. Leana Wen wrote in Everyday Health.
 That’s not much time to get your point across.
 That’s not much time to ask your questions or to summarize what happened in the time between your first symptom and the appointment.
 Honestly, that’s barely enough time to say “hello.”
 It’s certainly not enough time to build trust – something essential when you consider that you’re putting your health, and perhaps your life, in the hands of this physician.

-When I began researching cancer for Cancer Control Month, I was shocked by the number of patients commenting on articles about the doctors who had ignored their symptoms or misdiagnosed their loved ones.
+When we began researching cancer for Cancer Control Month, we were shocked by the number of patients commenting on articles about the doctors who had ignored their symptoms or misdiagnosed their loved ones.
 There were people who lost their spouses, their parents, their children, all because a doctor ignored complaints of symptoms that – eventually – turned out to indicate cancer.
 These physicians dismissed patients’ reports of their symptoms, not bothering to order additional tests or refer patients to specialists, or they threw pills at the problem instead of trying to determine its true cause.
 Because of their failure to listen to their patients, these doctors missed common cancer diagnoses for weeks, months, even years.

 Unsurprisingly, these patients felt more than a little bitter.
 They believed that doctors didn’t care.
 They distrusted physicians – not just their competency, but their motives, and not just individuals, but as a profession.
 Healthcare shouldn’t have to be this way.